berrysauce/trex/README.md

 → Do you have any feature requests?
 [Submit them here](https://github.com/berrysauce/trex/issues).

 ## Install trex

+> ⚠ As of right now, I do not own the `trex` PyPi package name.
+This is just a filler for now.

 trex is available on PyPi and can be installed via pip with the following command:
 ```
 pip install trex